-National Accreditation Bodies 10.-(1) A national accreditation body designated under section 6(1) (d) shall-

-- (a) accredit conformity assessment bodies and personnel within a Partner State; - (b) monitor international activities relevant to its own activities;
+- (1) A national accreditation body designated under section 6(1) (d) shall- - (a) accredit conformity assessment bodies and personnel within a Partner State; - (b) monitor international activities relevant to its own activities; - (c) represent the Partner State on the relevant regional and international accreditation bodies; - (d) enter into agreements on mutual recognition with regional and international accreditation bodies; - (e) give effect to the decisions of the Board and the Council; and - (f) promote the concept of accreditation in general.

-- (c) represent the Partner State on the relevant regional and international accreditation bodies; - enter into agreements on mutual recognition with regional and international accreditation bodies; - (e) give effect to the decisions of the Board and the Council; and - (f) promote the concept of accreditation in general. - (2) A national accreditation body designated under section 6(1) (d) shall be recognised by the Partner States provided that the body demonstrates that it is pursuing international recognition or is internationally recognised by the International Accreditation Form. - 11.-(1) There is established board to be known as the East African Accreditation Board.
+(2) A national accreditation body designated under section 6(1) (d) shall be recognised by the Partner States provided that the body demonstrates that it is pursuing international recognition or is internationally recognised by the International Accreditation Forum.

-East African Accreditation Board
+East African Accredit ation Board

-- (2) The Board shall comprise the chief executives of the national accreditation bodies and the national focal points. - (3) The functions of the Board shall be to- - (a) facilitate cooperation and coordinate accreditation activities to avoid duplication of functions of the national accreditation bodies and national focal points; - (b) facilitate accreditation of conformity assessment service providers within the Partner States; and - (c) promote the acceptability of test, certification and inspection results from accredited organisations within the Community. - (4) The Board shall- - (a) meet at least once every year, and may hold extraordinary meetings at the request of any Partner State;

-- (b) be chaired in rotation among the Partner States, corresponding to the tenure of the Summit

-- (c) take decisions by consensus; and

-- (d) determine its own procedures.
+- (1) There is established a board to be known as the East African Accreditation Board. - (2) The Board shall comprise the chief executives of the national accreditation bodies and the national focal points.

+- (3) The functions of the Board shall be to- - facilitate cooperation and coordinate accreditation activities to avoid duplication of functions of the national accreditation bodies and national focal points; - (b) facilitate accreditation of conformity assessment service providers within the Partner States; and - (c) promote the acceptability of test, certification and inspection results from accredited organisations within the Community. - (4) The Board shall - - (a) meet at least once every year, and may hold extraordinary meetings at the request of any Partner State; - (b) be chaired in rotation among the Partner States, corresponding to the tenure of the Summit; - (c) take decisions by consensus; and - (d) determine its own procedures. - (1) Partner States may establish or designate organisations to function as test laboratories to provide scientific and technical services.